Back to blog

 Whatever your dog's exercise requirement, the most important variable is consistency.
 Daily moderate exercise is significantly more effective than sporadic intense exercise.
 A dog who runs 30 minutes every day is in better cardiovascular shape than a dog who runs 2 hours on Saturday and sits for the rest of the week.

 If daily aerobic exercise is difficult to fit into your schedule, The Canine Gym was built for exactly that situation.
-We come to your home with a professional slatmill and run your dog for a full 30-minute session - no driving, no planning, no rearranging your day.
+We come to your home with a professional slatmill and run your dog for a full 30-minute session.
+No driving, no planning, no rearranging your day.
 We serve Carmel, Fishers, Westfield, Noblesville, Zionsville, and Geist.
 Book a session and let us handle the workout.